tech-greedy/singularity/README.md

 * singularity installed globally `/home/user/.nvm/versions/node/v16.xx.x/lib/node_modules/.bin`
 * singularity cloned locally `./node_modules/.bin`

-Note the path may change depending on the nodejs version, if you cannot find folder above, try search for generate-car binary first, i.e. `find ~/.nvm -name 'generate-car'`
+Note that the path may change depending on the nodejs version.
+If you cannot find the folder above, try searching for the generate-car binary first (i.e., `find ~/.nvm -name 'generate-car'`).

 # Initialization
 To use the tool as a daemon, it needs to initialize the config and the database.
-To do so, run
+To do so, run:
 ```shell
 singularity init
 ```
 By default a repository will be initialized at `$HOME_DIR/.singularity`.
 Set the environment variable `SINGULARITY_PATH` to override this behavior.
 ```shell
 # Unix